pablasso/chocobot/README.md

 ## Installation

-This is configured to work on IRC.
-The easiest deployment is with heroku:
+Already configured to work on IRC and with some of my favorites scripts.

+The easiest deployment is with Heroku, after you clone the repository:

-    git init
-    git add *
-    git commit -m 'hubot deployed to heroku' heroku create --stack cedar
+    heroku create --stack cedar
     git push heroku master
     heroku ps:scale app=1